 Book Arts

-Create and design an original book through this introduction to several bookmaking techniques and book arts projects.
-This residency can stand-alone, or be combined with Poetry: Your Voice as a Kaleidoscope—which would allow newly written work to be put into a handcrafted book.
-In a poetry & bookmaking combo class, there are many projects to choose from, such as an accordion book in the shape of a house, or a hardcover accordion book constructed with handmade papers from around the world.
-Create a stick-bound book, or a 3d pop-up creature made from a variety of inspiring materials.
+Create and design an original book arts piece.
+This residency can stand alone or be combined with Poetry: Your Voice as a Kaleidoscope, which allows newly written work to be put into a handcrafted book.
+In a poetry and bookmaking combo class, there are many projects to choose from, such as an accordion book in the shape of a house or a hardcover accordion book constructed with handmade papers from around the world.
+Create a stick-bound book or a 3D pop-up creature made from a variety of inspiring materials.
+Bookmaking is magical at any age; a mask-inspired poem in combination with a 3D pop-up monster works wonderfully for grades 2–4.

 Fairy Tales

-Explore the timeless territory of magic and write a myth-inspired fairy tale.
-Students record the hair-raising adventures of a main character, who sets out on a magical journey to save a troubled world, and along the way, encounters menacing villains and mystical beings.
-Students invent their own settings, characters, and plot.
+Explore the timeless territory of magic and write an original fairy tale.
+Students will record the hair-raising adventures of a main character who sets out on a magical journey to save a troubled world.
+Along the way, they will encounter menacing villains and mystical beings.
+Students are encouraged to invent their own settings, characters, and plots.
+This program is ideal for grades 4 and up.
+As an option, Swedish myths, folk beliefs, and mythical figures could be introduced for a culturally specific experience.

 Roots: An Exploration of Ancestry